 According to IAS theoretical physicist, Nema Arkani-Hamed, it might be possible to burrow down to an understanding of the very small by using pure thought—as long as it is consistent with the mathematics that is already known for sure about quantum physics and relativity theory.
-The problem is, we will never be able to confirm our thinking by doing an experiment.
+The problem is, no one will ever be able to confirm the new models by doing an experiment.

-The good news, Nema says, is that constraints imposed by knowledge we already have may so reduce the number of paths to truth that somebody might find one that is unique, sufficient, and exclusive.
-If so, folks can have confidence in it, even though experimental verification lies well beyond the reach of our technology.
+The good news, Nema says, is that constraints imposed by knowledge already confirmed may so reduce the number of paths to truth that somebody might find a way that is unique, sufficient, and exclusive.
+If so, folks can have confidence in it, though experimental verification may lie well beyond the reach of technology.

-Where does all this leave us?
+Where does it all lead?
 At this stage in its history, science is struggling to figure out what’s happening.

-In the USA, (where the big money is) science seems to serve the military and companies which are struggling to create products to capture the imagination and pocketbooks of a buying public.
-For the moment at least, much of science is preoccupied with better serving those who pay for its services.
+In the USA, (where the big money is) science seems to serve the military and companies struggling to create products that capture the imagination and pocketbooks of a buying public.
+For the moment at least, science is preoccupied with serving better those who pay for its services.